Pawnee Rock, Kansas

 Pawnee Rock is a city in Barton County, Kansas, United States.
 As of the 2020 census, the population of the city was 193.

 History

 Pawnee Rock was founded in 1874.
 It was named from the historic landmark Pawnee Rock nearby.
-Pawnee Rock was incorporated in 1887.
+William Bunting became Pawnee Rock's first mayor when the town was incorporated in 1887.

 Pawnee Rock State Historic Site

-One-half mile north of U.S. 56 and the town of Pawnee Rock is Pawnee Rock State Historic Site, a monument to travellers on the Santa Fe trail that marks the approximate halfway point on the Santa Fe Trail.
+One-half mile north of U.S. 56 and the town of Pawnee Rock is Pawnee Rock State Historic Site, a monument to travelers on the Santa Fe Trail that marks the trail's approximate halfway point.
 The monument consists of a rough stone pole building used for picnics and a granite pillar-shaped monument atop a small hill.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.28 sqmi, all land.

 While located in Barton Country, the south edge of Pawnee Rock lies along the Barton / Pawnee county line.